 The sound of the men returning from the festival caught Lady Potipher's attention and she gave yet another stellar performance as she renewed her shrieks.
-They came running to her room and she held Joseph's kilt aloft as she raged that Potipher had done them all a grave injustice by bringing that Hebrew dog into the house, for he had insulted all Egyptians by trying to rape his mistress.
+They came running to her room and she held Joseph's kilt aloft as she raged that Potipher had done them all a grave injustice by bringing that Hebrew dog into the house, for he insulted all Egyptians by trying to rape his mistress.
 The men quickly located Joseph, who had hurried to his apartments to get dressed, and tossed him into a cellar to await his master's justice.

-Potipher was furious when his wife told him that Joseph had tried to seduce her, and that when she had resisted, he had tried to take her by force.
+Potipher was furious when his wife told him that Joseph tried to seduce her, and that when she resisted, he tried to take her by force.
 Visions of how he would put him to torture before he snuffed out his miserable life for this betrayal poured into his mind.
-To think that he had offered him his own daughter in marriage, to make him his heir, and he would turn around and do something like this!
+To think that he offered him his own daughter in marriage, to make him his heir, and he would turn around and do something like this!
 What a sneaking dog!

 Suddenly Potipher came to his senses.
 It didn't add up.
 Joseph had too much incentive to behave himself to throw it all away for an affair with his wife.
 She was a beautiful woman, but would Joseph really give up his freedom and a fortune for her?
 Not likely, even if he was a cunning man who was just pretending respect for the sake of personal advancement.
 He was deeply religious towards a god that rated honour highly.
 No, she was lying, the sly vixen, and this was why she had grown her hair.
-He had no doubt that his wife had tried to seduce Joseph and he had refused her, but it rankled that she was so besotted with the Hebrew that, after all this time of never attempting it with anyone else, she risked his wrath to venture to commit adultery with this slave.
+He had no doubt that his wife tried to seduce Joseph and he refused her, but it rankled that she was so besotted with the Hebrew that, after all this time of never attempting it with anyone else, she risked his wrath to venture to commit adultery with this slave.
 A slave!
 One of his own peers would have been bad enough, but a slave!

 Potipher wrestled with his jealousy over Joseph's looks and youth, and his broken hopes and dreams for Asenath, as well as the affection that he had felt for Joseph.
 He still wanted to rip that young, handsome body to pieces and put him to a painful, ignominious death, but Asenath was not likely to ever forgive him for that.
 And anyway, why should he?
 Joseph could not help it that he had been gifted with such devastating looks, and he had evidently resisted his wife's aggressive advances, even to the point of running from her and leaving his garment in her hand.
 She must have been trying to pull it off of him.

 Potipher did not get to where he was by being a stupid man; his cool, analytical brain was reasserting itself and he could picture fairly accurately what had really occurred.
 He felt nothing but contempt for his treacherous wife.
-Before she had been a silly, but pretty flower to him; he saw now that she was very cunning when it suited her.
-He had not had any inkling that she had been lusting after his steward or that she was lying to him earlier when she told him that she was feeling ill.
+Before she was a silly, but pretty flower to him; he saw now that she was very cunning when it suited her.
+He had not had any inkling that she was lusting after his steward or that she was lying to him earlier when she told him that she was feeling ill.
 This offended his professional pride as an inquisitor.
 Furthermore, she was spiteful.
-She wanted him to torture Joseph and kill him because he had refused her.
+She wanted him to torture Joseph and kill him because he refused her.

 Well, he would not do it!
-He would defeat her hopes of this, and by not putting him to death, he would be making a subtle statement to one and all that he did not believe her story, and this would shame her.
+He would defeat her hopes of this, and by not putting Joseph to death, he would be making a subtle statement to one and all that he did not believe her story, and this would shame her.
 Not so much that she could never go about in society again, but she would be whispered about.
 With his back turned, he smiled at how embarrassed she would be, and how aggravating she would find it to have to pretend that nothing was wrong while she suffered the smirks and winks.

 Joseph would have to be punished, though, simply on principle.
-People would not fear him, if he did not punish Joseph in some way for having been the object of his wife's fancies.
+People would not fear him, if he did not punish Joseph in some way for being the object of his wife's fancies.
 It would also mollify his wounded vanity somewhat, if Joseph were to suffer, but he would salve his conscience by not punishing him to the full extent of the law.
 Most Egyptians would torture him and put him to death simply because an Egyptian woman accused him of rape, even if they believed he was innocent.
 They would consider it an object lesson to other slaves to not even dare think of seducing their mistress, never mind assaulting her.

 No, he would not go that route.
 Joseph could no longer be his steward, but he really did not want to kill him.
-He felt that Joseph had genuinely liked him and would have faithfully served him forever, if his wife had not interfered.
-Letting him live would punish his wife, so it was very satisfactory to him that there was more than one reason for letting Joseph live.
+He felt that Joseph genuinely liked him and would have faithfully served him forever, if his wife had not interfered.
+Letting him live would punish his wife, but it was very satisfactory to him that there was more than one reason for letting Joseph live.
 He said nothing of this to his wife.

 Asenath was bewildered at the events taking place in her home.
-Mother had screamed and then the servants had gotten into an uproar.
+Mother screamed and then the servants had gotten into an uproar.
 Joseph, her beloved Joseph, had been tossed into the cellar.
 The servants talked in whispers around her, saying that they would never have dreamed that he would be guilty of such a thing.
 Guilty of what?
 They would not tell her why he was under guard in the cellar.
 Some of the women said that he was stuck up, and that he had refused them because he had his sights set on something higher.
 What did they mean that he had refused them?
 What had they offered him?

 Mother was the angriest of all.
 She positively hated him.
 Why the change?
-She had seemed quite fond of him.
+She had seemed quite fond of Joseph.
 And after Father came home and talked to Mother, he was morose.
 This all had to do with Joseph, whom Father had teased her that he would make a fine husband for her, but would she make a fine wife for him?
-It was their secret that he had suggested to her that she might marry Joseph, after Asenath had told him that she wanted to marry him.
-She had been surprised that Father had seemed to take her seriously, but then when he teased her, she wasn't so sure.
-He had ended by saying, "Don't say anything to your mother; little girls should not be thinking about grown–up things, such as marriage.
+It was their secret that he had suggested to her that she might marry Joseph, after Asenath told him that she wanted to marry him.
+She had been surprised that Father seemed to take her seriously, but then when he teased her, she wasn't so sure.
+He ended by saying, "Don't say anything to your mother; little girls should not be thinking about grown–up things, such as marriage.
 Just play with your dolls and be a good, little girl."

 Asenath figured that Father wanted to just keep her his little girl for as long as he could, and Mother probably felt the same way, too, so she had not said anything to anyone, but now she had to know if there was any hope for it at all.
 She slipped out of her nurse's arms and hurried off to see her father.
 As she left her room, she heard soldiers marching and saw them taking Joseph out of the house.
 She ran to her father who stood alone in his chamber at a window, grimly watching them leave the courtyard.